 MacGuffin: The Lyre of Hound Slaying, the Conch of Aarnd, the Feather of Victory...The list goes on.
 It is an RPG comic book, after all.

 Medal of Dishonor: Black Hands who sully the honor of either the group, or the hobby as a whole are forced to wear the "Hubcap of Shame".

 Mercy Kill: Subverted in one strip.
 After Windel the hireling is wounded by a dragon, Bob thinks he's begging him for this, and kills him.

-Sara: “Actually, I think Windel was pleading for not to kill him, Bob.
+Sara: “Actually, I think Windel was pleading for you not to kill him, Bob.
 His wounds weren’t really that serious.”